ianhundere/rpi-k3s/readme.md

 # rpi-k3s

 Earlier in the year, I built a small Raspberry Pi using a Compute Module 3+ that runs openVPN and Kodi on boot.
 I figured I ought to start playing with Kubernetes at home since I play with it all day at work.
 So I built a Kubernetes Raspberry Pi cluster with 4 Raspberry Pi 4s each with 4GB RAM.
 I learned a lot and managed to get everything up and running without too much hair pulling.
 I currently have NextCloud and a UniFi Controller configured, but hope to add further applications in the future such as Plex, Bitwarden, and video security software integrated with unlocked Wyze cameras.
-Some of the lessons I learned were things I've learned at work, but it they're always good reminders.
+Some of the lessons I learned were things I've learned at work, but they're always good reminders.

 ##### Lessons Learned

--   Always understand the why behind how something works (or doesn't) before moving on
+-   Take your time
 -   Document everything
--   Take your time
+-   It often pays to know and understand the why behind something working (or not working) before moving on

 ## initial setup